omar-Fouad/dem_interpolation/README.md

 3. Testing:
     * Run `python test.py --image examples/input.png --mask examples/mask.png --output examples/output.png --checkpoint model_logs/your_model_dir`.
 4. Still have questions?
     * If you still have questions (e.g.: How filelist looks like?
 How to use multi-gpus?
-How to do batch testing?), please first search over closed issues.
-If the problem is not solved, please open a new issue.
+How to do batch testing?), please first search over closed issues at https://github.com/JiahuiYu/generative_inpainting

 ## Pretrained models